 Discover the history of northeastern forests, their resilience in the face of change, and threats that will shape their future.
 Topics to be covered include: how northeastern forests have changed since the arrival of European settlers, insight into current conditions, and science-based forecasting on how forests will adapt in response to logging, fire suppression, disease, air pollution, invasive species, and climate change.

 A senior scientist at Cary Institute, Canham received his PhD from Cornell University.
-His current board positions include: the Adirondack Chapter of the Nature Conservancy, the Adirondack Land Trust, the Adirondack Council, the Great Mountain Forest, and the Northern Forest Atlas Foundation.
+His current board positions include the Adirondack Land Trust, the Adirondack Council, the Great Mountain Forest, and the Northern Forest Atlas Foundation.
 In 2019, he was recognized for his distinguished service to the Ecological Society of America.